Complete Guide to Living Your Best Nowruz

 I usually try to have the sofreyé haftseen set the day before nowruz, not earlier- because the table must be left out for the full 13 days of nowruz, the elements could start to decay if left out for too long.

-2 days before- Celebrate chāhār shanbé sooree!
+the Tuesday before- Celebrate chāhār shanbé sooree!

-The last Tuesday night before the nowruz holiday is called chahar shanbe sooree- or Wednesday night soiré!
+The last Tuesday night before the nowruz holiday is called chahar shanbe sooree- or Wednesday eve soiré!
 This is one of my favorite parts of the nowruz holiday.
 Here is a step by step guide of how to celebrate:

 - Make a giant fire in a safe location (it actually doesn't have to be giant, just big enough that you can jump over it).